nounch/patricia/lib/patricia/views/wiki/welcome.md

 ## Sidebar

 - The search box is case-insensitive, but otherwise RegEx-aware.
 - The sidebar can be widened.
 Click `Widen sidebar` or hit the `w` key.
+- Hit `s` to focus the search bar from wherever you are on a page.

+## Editor

+- Use the `-e` flag to enable the editor.
+- There are three ways to edit text:
+  1. Hover over elements.
+Editable elements will present you with an `Edit` link.
+  2. Hover over an editable element and press the `e` key.
+  3. Highlight some arbitrary text and press the `Edit` button that appears or hit the `e` key.
+- Patricia tries to figure out which markup source matches the selected text.
+If there are multiple matches, you can step through all of them.

+## Tooltips

+... can be enabled using the `-t` flag and will show tooltips for every sidebar item.

+## Page Search

+- There is a `Search pages` link on every page.
+- The search is performed across all markup source files and will return a list of matching pages.
+- Regular expressions can be used.

+## Keyboard Shortcuts

 - Press `?` to get a list of all keyboard shortcuts.